JohnWeijenberg/goCourse/README.md

 # goCourse
-Repo for the go course
+Repo for the go course.